reagyd/aws-python-automation/README.md

 # aws-python-automation
-This is the AWS python automation repo from Acloud Guru
+This is the AWS python automation repo from Acloud Guru, and this is my first commit.